luizmariz/luizmariz/README.md

 This is the place where I keep some stuff

 - <s>🔭 Since 2019 stalling to fix my personal site</s>
-- 🌱 Currently learning Flutter, GSAP, OGL and Three.js
+- 🌱 Currently learning Game Development, Flutter, GSAP, OGL and Three.js

 ### Things I usually code with